 All subsequent written and oral forward-looking statements attributable to us or any person acting on our behalf are expressly qualified in their entirety by the cautionary statements contained or referred to in this section.
 We do not undertake any obligation to release publicly any revisions to our forward-looking statements to reflect events or circumstances after the date of this prospectus or to reflect the occurrence of unanticipated events.
 For more information on the uncertainty of forward-looking statements, see "Risk Factors" in this prospectus.

 RISK FACTORS

 An investment in our common shares involves risks.
-You should carefully consider, among other factors, the matters described below.
+You should carefully consider, among other factors, the matters described below before deciding to purchase our common shares.